RI & MA Attorneys Fighting for Car Accident Victims

 A good, credible witness – one who tells the truth in a clear and understandable manner – can win a case.
 A poor witness can lose it.

-If you or a loved one has been injured in an auto accident, you need skillful, energetic, and experienced attorneys like Bottaro Law to help you prepare your case.
+If you or a loved one has been injured in an auto accident, you need skillful, energetic, and experienced attorneys like the Bottaro Law Firm, LLC to help you prepare your case.
 While only a small percentage of cases are taken all the way to trial, case preparation is still important, since insurance adjusters can be more difficult than jurors.
-Bottaro Law has an excellent record of recovering damages suffered in auto accidents and other situations.
+The Bottaro Law Firm, LLC has an excellent record of recovering damages suffered in auto accidents and other situations.
 For a free consultation regarding the specifics of your case, call (401) 777–7777 or complete this short information form found on our web site.